railsuser2014/openobject-doc-book-en/source/book/6/6_15_Purchase_Management/index.rst

    *Supplier order, invoice control.*

-.. tip:: **Point**   *Default value*
+.. tip:: Default value

    A company generally uses a single invoicing control method for all of its invoices.
-So you're advised after installation to go and set a default value in the Invoicing Control field.
+   So you're advised to go and set a default value in the Invoicing Control field after installation.

 Control based on orders
 ------------------------